pbalcer/pbalcer.github.io/_posts/2015-06-13-accessing-pmem.md

 ### Persistent pointers

 Now that we have the memory region mapped, how can one access it?
 Let's think about regular pointers for a second.
 Boiling it down to the very basics, a pointer is a number of bytes between the start of the virtual address space to the beginning of the thing it points to.
-And now to translate this to persistent memory, note here that you can have more then one pool open in one application, the persistent pointer is twice the size of a regular pointer and contains the offset from the start of the pool (not the VAS) and unique id of the pool.
+And now to translate this to persistent memory, note here that you can have more than one pool open in one application, the persistent pointer is twice the size of a regular pointer and contains the offset from the start of the pool (not the VAS) and unique id of the pool.
 The structure itself looks like this:

 	typedef struct pmemoid {
 		uint64_t pool_uuid_lo;